tommyku/blog3/content/special/on-negotiation.md

 ### Trade Opportunity

-At first the owner offered me $137 for the bike, a kickstand an a U-lock.
+At first the owner offered me $137 for the bike, a kickstand and a U-lock.
 This is beyond my bottom line of $125.
 This is a negative bargaining zone.

 ~~~